NREL/PyDSS/docs/source/interfaces.rst

 Hierarchical Engine for Large-scale Infrastructure Co-Simulation (HELICS) provides an open-source, general-purpose, modular, highly-scalable co-simulation framework that runs cross-platform (Linux, Windows, and Mac OS X).
 It is not a modeling tool by itself, but rather an integration tool that enables multiple existing simulation tools (and/or multiple instances of the same tool), known as "federates," to exchange data during runtime and stay synchronized in time such that together they act as one large simulation, or "federation".
 This enables bringing together established (or new/emerging) off-the-shelf tools from multiple domains to form a complex software-simulation without having to change the individual tools (known as "black-box" modeling).
 All that is required is for someone to write a thin interface layer for each tool that interfaces with existing simulation time control and data value updating, such as through an existing scripting interface.
 Moreover, the HELICS community has a growing ecosystem of established interfaces for popular tools, such that many users can simply mix and match existing tools with their own data and run complex co-simulations with minimal coding.
 More information on HELICS can be found here (https://github.com/GMLC-TDC/HELICS).

 The HELICS interface for PyDSS is built to reduuce complexity of setting up large scale cosimulation scenarios.
 The user is requuired to publications and suscriptions.
-Details on the formathave been detailed here: :ref:`Enhanced result export features`
+Details on the format have been detailed here: :ref:`Result management:Enhanced result export features`

 A minimal HELICS interfacing example has been provided as a PyDSS project in ~PyDSS/exmaples/External_interfacing_example.
 Within the folder, ~PyDSS/examples/External_interfacing_example/pyDSS_project a scenario called ‘helics_interface’ has been defined.
 Enabling the HELICS interface requires user to define additional patammeters in the scenario TOML file.